 Students receiving financial aid should consult the Financial Services Department before deciding to request a leave of absence to learn if, or how, it will affect current or future financial aid eligibility.
 Any student receiving veteran’s educational benefits will be reported to the Department of Veterans Affairs.
 The student may be re-certified for educational benefits upon return from the Leave of Absence.

 Any student who desires to officially withdraw from the college must report to the Office of the President and submit an official notification.
 Following an exit interview with the President, the student will be issued a withdrawal form in order to provide written notice of intent to withdraw.
 The Office of the President will process the withdrawal paperwork and follow the appropriate regulations for terminating the student’s federal financial aid, if any.
 Within 45 days of the date that official notification was provided, the student will be mailed a statement of account.

-A former Wade College student who did not attend Wade College the previous trimester and who was not on an official leave of absence must apply for re-admission through the Office of the Director of Academic and Student Affairs and, if applicable, the Office of the Director of Financial Services.
+A former Wade College student who did not attend Wade College the previous trimester and who was not on an official leave of absence must apply for re-admission through the Office of the Director of Academic and Student Affairs and, if applicable, the Financial Services Department.
 The former student must be in good standing with the college and must present justification for re-admission.
 Students who interrupt their education will be subject to any changes in fees, curricula, and graduation requirements that took effect during their absence.